Section A: Has Your Sponsor Licence Been Revoked?

 We will review the process followed by the Home Office to determine whether the correct procedure was followed and whether the decision was made in accordance with the relevant rules.
 Issues could include lack of evidence, failure to give adequate notice or general procedural errors.

 If it can be shown that the Home Office did not adhere to procedural requirements, there may be grounds to challenge the decision.
-Options include requesting an Administrative Review if procedural errors are evident or, in some cases, pursuing a Judicial Review to question the legality of the decision.
+There is no right of appeal or Administrative Review of a revocation.
+The only route to challenge the decision is Judicial Review, which must be brought promptly and within the applicable time limits.
 A judicial review is particularly helpful if there are strong grounds to argue that the revocation was unfairly handled.
 Our advisers are highly experienced in pursuing procedural challenges in relation to sponsor licence revocations.

 b.
 Reversal